Guide to studying Anthropology

 Jobs related to an Anthropology degree include humanitarian aid worker, university lecturer, social worker, conservation officer, archaeologist, museum worker, public health coordinator and charity worker.

-Any combination of subjects is welcome, but entry requirements vary with each institution.
+Grades and other entry requirements vary with each institution.
 Make sure to check the requirements of the specific universities and courses you're interested in.

 You can get a BA or BSc in Anthropology, Social Anthropology, or Biological Anthropology.
 Many joint honours courses are available, combining other social sciences or vocational subjects such as Law.
 Human sciences degrees are often strongly anthropological in content.